-• firm transportation and storage services decreased \$15 million due to the recognition in 2020 of \$16 million of previously reserved revenue upon the settlement of the MRT rate case with no comparable item in 2021, partially offset by higher interstate contracted capacity.
+This increase was partially offset by firm transportation and storage services which decreased \$21 million due to the recognition in 2020 of \$16 million of previously reserved revenue upon the settlement of the MRT rate case with no comparable item in 2021 combined with interstate contract extensions at lower rates and terminations of certain intrastate firm transportation agreements.

-Our transportation and storage segment gross margin increased \$69 million.
+Our transportation and storage segment gross margin increased \$70 million.
 The increase was primarily due to the following:

-- system management activities increased \$74 million primarily due to higher average natural gas sales prices, - volume-dependent transportation and storage revenues increased \$6 million due to an increase in assessed shipper imbalance penalties, partially offset by lower off-system intrastate transported volumes due to decreased production activity in the Anadarko Basin, inclusive of disruptions in natural gas supply associated with Winter Storm Uri, and the recognition in 2020 of \$1 million of revenue upon the settlement of the MRT rate case with no comparable item in 2021, and - a \$5 million reduction in lower of cost or net realizable value adjustments related to natural gas storage inventories.
+• system management activities increased \$80 million primarily due to higher average natural gas sales prices, less the cost of natural gas,

+- volume-dependent transportation and storage revenues increased \$6 million due to an increase in assessed shipper imbalance penalties, partially offset by lower off-system intrastate transported volumes, inclusive of disruptions in natural gas supply associated with Winter Storm Uri and the recognition in 2020 of \$1 million of revenue upon the settlement of the MRT rate case with no comparable item in 2021, - a \$6 million reduction in lower of cost or net realizable value adjustments related to natural gas storage inventories and - revenues from NGL sales, less the cost of NGLs increased \$2 million due to an increase in average NGL prices, partially offset by lower volumes.